Russian missiles destroy Kyiv children’s hospital in ‘depraved’ attack

 “We will call out Russia’s cowardly and depraved attack on the hospital,” said Britain’s ambassador to the UN, Barbara Woodward.

-In Kyiv’s Shevchenkivskyi district, at least three bodies were pulled from the partially-destroyed residential building as emergency crews searched for survivors.
+In Kyiv’s Shevchenkivskyi district, at least three bodies were pulled from a partially destroyed residential building as emergency crews searched for survivors.

 The powerful blast wave scorched nearby buildings, shattered windows and flung a dog into a nearby yard, resident Halina Sichievka said.